lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - ```sh /mnt/hgfs/shared/islandora_en.sh```

-set vm back into host only network

-if provided host name is not valid... try editing /setting.php change ip to match

-set vm back to host only network setting

 Adding a JWT Configuration to Drupal

 To allow our installation to talk to other services via Syn, we need to establish a Drupal-side JWT configuration using the keys we generated at that time.